addiscent/php-server-mon-sys/README.md

     mysql> exit;

 ###### Using _phpMyAdmin_ With _PHP Server Monitor_ Database
-To connect _phpMyAdmin_ to the _PHP Server Monitor_ database server, the _phpMyAdmin_ _config.inc.php_ file must be edited, as follows.
-Open the _phpMyAdmin_ _config.inc.php_ file in an text editor.
-Find the list of servers, which have entries similar to that given below, and add the following server code for the MySQL server.
+To connect _phpMyAdmin_ to the _PHP Server Monitor_ database server, the _phpMyAdmin_ _config.inc.php_ file must be revised, as follows.

+Open the _phpMyAdmin_ _config.inc.php_ file in a text editor.
+Find the list of servers, which have entries similar to that given below, and add the following server code for the _Php-Server-Mon-Sys_ _MySQL_ server.
 Before inserting the code fragment given below, change the IP address from _172.17.2.109_ to the address of the _MySQL_ server _Docker_ container discovered using the method described above.
 If you have previously changed your user or password for this database, also change those values in the code fragment below:

     $i++;